Genesiss Hospital Our Treatment Arrow icon pointing right

 Weak stream / straining Outlet obstruction or retention

-Feeling of incomplete emptying Retention or bladder outlet issue
+Feeling of incomplete emptying Retention or bladder outlet issues

 Lower abdominal discomfort Infection, inflammation, bladder pain syndrome